Carnegie Mellon University

 glove-box.jpg The glove box is used for battery fabrication that requires an argon environment.
 The glove box is also used to store catalysts that require an inert environment to minimize their degradation.

-test-stand-2.jpg Shown here is the electrochemical testing area of the lab, where we perform experiments on fuel cells.
-At our electrochemical testing area, we have a two-channel Bio-Logic VSP potentiostat and a Scribner fuel cell test stand, among other pieces of gas flow, temperature control, and electrical equipment.
+test-stand-2.jpg Shown here is the electrochemical testing area of the lab, where we perform experiments on electrolyzers and fuel cells.
+At our electrochemical testing area, we have a two-channel Bio-Logic VSP potentiostat, a high current (80A) potentiostat with EIS, multiple electrolyzer test stations, and several fuel cell test stand, among other pieces of gas flow, temperature control, and electrical equipment.